 Time and time again, Cobra has been on the threshhold of global domination, only to be thwarted by the Joes.
 Now the ruthless terrorist organization has a new ally, the Cobra-La race, led by Golobulus.
 Golobulus wants to steal the Joes' "Broadcast Energy Transmitter" in order to ripen space spores and mutate the people of Earth.
-When Duke is injured and the rest of the force immobilized, it's up to the new "rawhides" and Slaughter's Marauders to pick up the slack and save the world Written by
+When Duke is injured and the rest of the force immobilized, it's up to the new "rawhides" and Slaughter's Marauders to pick up the slack and save the world.Written by

 Michael Silva <email@example.com>

-(1986).
-It had been agreed that both movies would suffer the loss of the lead heroes, Optimus Prime and Duke.
+The movie was being produced by the same company, and at the same time, as The Transformers: The Movie (1986).
+This had been agreed that both movies would suffer the loss of the lead heroes, Optimus Prime and Duke.
 Production had begun on G.I.
 Joe first, and was thus expected to be released first.
-During the production of the two films, G.I.
-Joe Got held up while Transformers finished production.
+During the production of the two movies, G.I.
+Joe got held up while Transformers finished production.
 Release dates were changed and Transformers got a theatrical release in 1986.
 Optimus Prime's death sparked some controversy and caused the writers to change Duke's death to a coma.
 G.I.
 Joe never got to the theaters, and was released to video instead.
 Had G.I.
 Joe been released first, Optimus Prime might have survived the movie.
 However, according to story consultant Buzz Dixon, if you watch the "Duke goes into a coma" sequence with the volume turned down, it's obvious that Duke actually dies at the end of the scene.
 See more »